tv42/jog/README.md

 backend services that generate a lot of logs, where ease of processing is more important than human eyeball friendliness.

-- the right way is the easy way; event types are differentiate for you
+- the right way is the easy way; event types are differentiated for you
 - log rotation, compression, and such belong outside the process
 - don't repeat identical values in every log message, e.g. hostname (these can be added at indexing time)